thedevd/techBlog/hibernateexamples/src/main/java/com/thedevd/hibernateexamples/cascadetype/README.md

 `Hibernate has an deprecated cascade type - DELETE_ORPHAN.
 In place of this use @OneToOne(orphanRemoval=true) or @OneToMany(orphanRemoval=true)`

+In this repository I have only explained the cascading the PERSIST operation - see this - [CascadeTypeDemo.java](https://github.com/thedevd/techBlog/blob/master/hibernateexamples/src/main/java/com/thedevd/hibernateexamples/cascadetype/CascadeTypeDemo.java)

-To understand all these CascadeType, follow this very good article - https://www.baeldung.com/jpa-cascade-types
+To understand all these CascadeType with examples, follow this very good article - https://www.baeldung.com/jpa-cascade-types